iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.soc.mycolorado 4 reviews"/>
 </p>

+> Its helpful I just wish more ppl accepted it.<br> :date: __2021-05-12 14:37:19__

+> This is a life saver app in just a swipe for verification purposes.
+Just wish we can use this "now" to travel legally since everything are electronic based... but i can wait.<br> :date: __2021-05-10 20:26:49__

 > I saw other comments about the digital ID not recognizing them the same day they went to the DMV.
 I gave it a try after I went in yesterday and got the same error message as everyone else.
 I gave it another try today and it worked!
 Looks like it takes a bit of time for their system to update, which is understandable.
 A government app that kinda works... what a nice surprise!
 4 stars!<br> :date: __2021-04-28 02:33:45__